georchestra/helm-georchestra/README.md

     prometheus.io/scrape: "true"
 ```

+Some `podMonitor` objects will be created as well for each concerned pods (sp, gn, gs).

-If a `prometheus` instance is deployed into the cluster, it will configure itself and be able to scrape the
+As a result, if the `prometheus` operator is deployed into the cluster, it will configure itself and be able to scrape the
 exposed metrics.

 # Mapstore2 / geOrchestra datadir

-The strategy is a bit different compared to the other deployments from geOrchestra. `Mapstore2` requires to be able
-to write into its datadir (e.g. plugins uploaded by the administrators).

-Then a default datadir is present in the git repository, the Mapstore deployment provides 2 options:

-* If the Mapstore2 part of the geOrchestra datadir is not present, or
-* If the `FORCE_MAPSTORE_DATADIR` environment variable is set

-then the Mapstore2 datadir is (re)initialized.
+On the mapstore2 webapp, we are using the following strategy:

+* the `georchestra_datadir` is bootstrapped from a git repository the same way as the other geOrchestra components
+* we mount the mapstore dynamic datadir onto `/mnt/mapstore2`

 # CAS 6 theme customizations